KaryFramling/ciu/README.md

 ``` r
 ciu$plot.CI.CU(iris_test, ind.input=3, ind.output=3)
 ```
-The following figure shows how the outputs for Virginica changes as a function of the four different inputs.
+The following figure shows how the output for Virginica changes as a function of the four different inputs.

 ![Virginica output as a function of one input at a time](/Figures/lda_2D_virginica.png)